primer/react/.changeset/tiny-ghosts-repeat.md

 '@primer/components': minor
 ---

-adds the ability to truncate how many tokens are displayed in the TextInputWithToken component before the user focuses the input
+Add the ability to truncate tokens in the TextInputWithToken component when the input is not focused